Skip to main content

 Worktree Setup

-Configure what happens when a new worktree is created in this project:
+What happens when a new worktree is created in this project:

-See Worktrees for more on worktree configuration.
+See Worktrees for the rest of worktree configuration.

 Recipes